 IAWN Reports

 Valsecchi reported on NEOROCKS addressing a need to establish a quick-acting chain from discovery to astrometric follow-up to characterization follow-up.
-EU Horizon 2020 awarded a 2.5-year project that includes Italy, UK, Czechia and SpaceDys (running NEODys at Pisa) among others, working to improve astrometry to enable physical observations.
+EU Horizon 2020 awarded a 2.5-year project that includes Italy, UK, Czechia and SpaceDyS (running NEODyS at Pisa) among others, working to improve astrometry to enable physical observations.
 Spahr referenced a Galache paper in noting that if you want to learn something about a small NEO, you have to catch it on the first apparition.

 Koschny noted space safety program, including Hera and space debris removal (there is a contract with a Swiss consortium to remove space debris, re-entry).
 The core space safety activity excluding Hera is to continue on roughly the same level, including orbit computation, impact monitoring, mitigation (information to European emergency response agencies), and active follow-up observations with a consortium in Europe.
 The ESA focus will be on astrometry with some spectroscopy, and also lunar impact flash observations (groups in Greece).
-There are also fireball cameras, and alert system with the University of Oldenberg (not a managed network, but a monitoring social media and more to gather information).
-There are two testbed telescopes in Spain, but for space debris.
+There are also fireball cameras, and alert system with the University of Oldenburg (not a managed network, but a monitoring social media and more to gather information).
+There are two TestBed telescopes (TBT) , one in Spain and one to be commissioned in Chile.
+They will be used for both NEOs and for space debris.
 Fly-eye 1.2m survey telescope development continues, which splits the field-of-view out to 16 separate standard 4K cameras.
 There was factory acceptance testing in December 2019 and production has started on the other 15 cameras.
 A road will be built to the mountain of the future telescope sight in Sicily.
 ASI wants the telescope in a test location first, which should happen this year, and it should get to mountain in 2021.
-Work with SpaceDys on orbits continues.
-Orbit computations are running at the NEOCC, with a shadow system for NEODyS, a new development still awaiting final acceptance testing.
-Two parallel systems should not be visible to the public and work with NEODyS on that is still to be finalized.
+SpaceDys continues to run NEODyS in collaboration with the University of Pisa team.
+Orbit determination computations are now running at the NEOCC, while the impact monitoring results are still mirroring those of NEODyS.
+In the meantime acceptance testing is going on on the new impact monitoring system that will be run entirely at the NEOCC.
+When this will be online, NEODyS will switch its focus on new developments of impact monitoring, exploring the possibility to extend in special cases the time span covered by the computations, and developing new algorithms for quick assesment of short term hazard.

 For KASI, Moon presented on the Korea Microlensing Telescope Network (KMTNet).
 He gave an update on near-Earth asteroid (4179) Toutatis (albedo from direct measurements) and on light curve observations of 2012 TC4 during that observing campaign.
 A period change for 2012 TC4 was observed, which Moon noted may be the first confirmed period change for an asteroid after close encounter with Earth.
 One-meter telescopes were used to observe the DESTINY+ target Phaethon, noting no surface variation in the southern hemisphere.
 2018 PM28 and 2018 PP29 were discoveries.
 2018 PP29, has an interesting orbit beyond Jupiter and is on the Sentry impact risk list.
 2018 PM28 has a PHA orbit similar to Earth’s but is small, so it is a potential exploration target.
 2I/Borisov was also observed.
 Sungki Cho reported on a new NEO survey telescope, 1.5m class.
 Cooperation with the Catalina Sky Survey is ongoing.
 System design is being worked with the NOAO team and site selection underway.
 There would be a 9K CCD camera with <2 degree field-of-view.